Wednesday, March 06, 2019

 From there, we drove to Bath.
 With a couple of accidents along the way, it took longer than it should have.
 In Bath, we toured the Roman Baths.
 We were all very impressed.
 With a hard timeline for getting back to the van, we could have spent more time touring the site.

 We grabbed a quick sandwich for lunch.
 The downtown was very impressive.
-All three of us felt like we got have spent the afternoon exploring the city.
+All three of us felt like we could have spent the afternoon exploring the city.
 This might be a spot that we come back to for a night some day...

 It was another two hours from Bath to Windsor Castle.
 I had a nice nap in the van.
 At Windsor Castle, we toured the State Apartments and walked the grounds.
 St. George's Chapel closed just before we got to it.
 The place was essentially deserted.